Movers and SHAKERS

-One that may soon be rolled-out is the “nuclear battery.”
+One that may soon be a reality is the “nuclear battery.”
 The nuclear battery or microreactor is a proposed system that could have more quickly assisted California with its problem.
 The natural gas-powered generating ability that is now being installed will take just over a month to be up and running.
 However, we were told this is a temporary solution.
 The microreactor as envisioned, could install in the same or fewer days then run unattended for five or ten years.
-Similarly, these uranium-powered, shipping container-sized generators could reduce oil consumption from electric generation allowing imbalances in petroleum demand to be corrected for without calling upon foreign nations.
+Similarly, these shipping container-sized, uranium-powered, generators could reduce oil consumption from electric generation allowing imbalances in petroleum demand to be corrected for without calling upon foreign nations.

 The flexibility in power that the future holds will be necessary.
-As demonstrated in California (and last year's Texas freeze), relying on nature is a risky proposition; having acceptable just-in-time solutions available reduces the risk.
+As demonstrated in California (and last year's Texas freeze), relying on nature is a risky proposition; having acceptable, just-in-time solutions available reduces this risk.

 The number of ways the future may include uranium as a power source is increasing.
-Add microreactors to the list -- they are well suited to provide for the needs of industry and many other sectors of the economy by producing a steady, dependable source of carbon-free electricity.
+Add microreactors to the list -- they could be well suited to provide for the needs of industry and many other sectors of the economy by producing a steady, dependable source of carbon-free electricity.